Back in college I was so obsessed with data that I voluntarily wrote a 66-page thesis about adolescent development.

 Slide 2: Showing table’s full contents in black text

-Sample talking points: “This table shows the results of the correlation analysis.
+Sample talking points: “This table shows the result of the correlation analysis.
 For example, in the upper left hand corner, ‘adolescent depression’ and ‘maternal depression’ had an r of just -.04; no association there.”

 Slide 3: Talking through the correlations that were significant at p<=.001

-Sample talking points: “Let’s take a look at the most promising trends first.
+Sample talking points: “Let’s take a look a the most promising trends first.
 Six of the correlations were significant at p less than or equal to .001.
 For example, check out that -0.61 on the left.
 Alienation and communication were connected.
 When the adolescent felt alienated from his or her depressed mother, the adolescent was also really likely to report having communication problems with the mother.”

 Slide 4: Talking through the correlations that were significant at p<=.01